 "Originalism in Theory and Practice" Law Student Summer Seminar

-The seminar is open for credit to Georgetown students, visiting students from other schools, and students participating in the summer internship program of the Legal Studies Institute of the Fund for American Studies.
+In previous years, students have visited the Supreme Court to meet with Justice Antonin Scalia and tour the building.
+The seminar is open for two credits to Georgetown students, visiting students from other schools, and students participating in the summer internship program of the Legal Studies Institute of the Fund for American Studies.